pac-dan/pawsitive_training/README.md

 ## Manual Testing

 ### Feature Testing
-Manual testing of the site’s features was carried out on a 1920 x 1080 desktop screen, a Samsung tablet, and an iPhone 12 Pro to ensure optimal functionality across devices.
+Manual testing of the site's features was carried out on a 1920 x 1080 desktop screen, a Samsung tablet, and an iPhone 12 Pro to ensure optimal functionality across devices.

 # Comprehensive Manual Testing Checklist for Pawsitive Training Project